 Note: Use heightened consideration and awareness to pavement users who may have a visual or oral impairment.

 Rule 41: Using a powered wheelchair or a mobility scooter on the road requires extra caution.
 Your vehicle is likely to be less visible to other traffic.

 Your machine has a restriction of 8 mph (12 km/h) while traveling.
 Thus, according to all Highway Code rules, other traffic will be moving much faster than your vehicle.

-Wherever possible, Class 2 machines should travel with the direction of the traffic.
+Wherever possible, users of a Class 2 invalid carriage should travel with the direction of the traffic.
 Users MUST use lights if you are travel at night.
 Thus, travel in the direction of the traffic at night to avoid confusing other road users.